naenumtou/learnTensorFlow/README.md

 ## Object detection
 * `LeicaModel`: The custom object detection with YOLO V3.
 * `customObjectDetection`: The custom object detection project using TensorFlow API Version 1.
+* `faceMaskDetection`: The custom object detection of face mask image using MobileNetV2 Pre-trained model.
+The trained model is used for detection face mask on image or vedio.

 ## Object recognition
 * `OCRModel.ipynb`: Developed the Optical Character Recognition (OCR) Model to recognise image handwriting.